waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Procedural Discipline & Methodology

-### A. The Scientific Method for Puzzles
+### A. The Scientific Method for Puzzles & Unknowns
-1.  **Observe:** Carefully analyze the puzzle's initial state using the map, object data, and any relevant NPC dialogue.
+1.  **Observe:** Carefully analyze the situation's initial state using the map, object data, and any relevant NPC dialogue.
 2.  **Hypothesize:** Formulate a single, clear, and testable hypothesis about a specific mechanic.
 State alternative hypotheses.
 3.  **Test:** Execute the simplest possible sequence of actions to test the hypothesis.
 Design tests to potentially *falsify* the hypothesis.
 4.  **Conclude & Document:** Record the result of the test.
 Was the hypothesis confirmed or falsified?
 Update this notepad accordingly.